AIML-IfI/uccs-facerec-challenge/README.md

 Following the enrollment, the script compares the embedding of each face in the probe images with those of 1000 subjects using cosine similarity.
 Finally, it writes each similarity score of every subject along with their detection results (confidence scores and bounding boxes) into a file.

 > **Note that** If your intention is only to participate in the face detection task, calling this script is unnecessary.
-Creating a file similar to ``baseline_detection.py`` is sufficient.
+Creating a file similar to ``baseline_detection`` is sufficient.
 Further details can be found on the [Competition Website](https://www.ifi.uzh.ch/en/aiml/challenge.html) regarding the expected format of score files.

 You can easily call the scoring script after successful installation using:

-  ``scoring.py``
+  ``scoring``

 If the baseline configuration file suits your environment, there's no need to specify the configuration file's path on the command line while running the script.
 Simply calling the script will automatically read the default `baseline_config.yaml` file.